Numeric types consist of four-byte integers, four-byte and eight-byte floating-point numbers, and fixed-precision decimals.

 If you want to do complicated calculations by using these types for anything important, especially if you rely on certain behavior in boundary cases such as infinity and underflow, you must evaluate the implementation carefully.

 Comparing two floating-point values for equality may or may not work as expected.
 On most platforms, the REAL type has a range of at least 1E-37 to 1E+37 with a precision of at least 6 decimal digits.
 The DOUBLE PRECISION type typically has a range of around 1E-307 to 1E+308 with a precision of at least 15 digits.
 Values that are too large or too small will cause an error.
 Rounding may take place if the precision of an input number is too high.
 Numbers too close to zero that are not representable as distinct from zero will cause an underflow error.

-PolarDB-O also supports the SQL standard notations FLOAT and FLOAT(p) for specifying inexact numeric types.
+PolarDB for Oracle also supports the SQL standard notations FLOAT and FLOAT(p) for specifying inexact numeric types.
 Here, p specifies the minimum acceptable precision in binary digits.
-PolarDB-O accepts FLOAT(1) to FLOAT(24) as selecting the REAL type, while FLOAT(25) to FLOAT(53) as selecting DOUBLE PRECISION.
+PolarDB for Oracle accepts FLOAT(1) to FLOAT(24) as selecting the REAL type, while FLOAT(25) to FLOAT(53) as selecting DOUBLE PRECISION.
 Values of p that exceed the allowed range draw an error.
 FLOAT with no precision specified is taken as DOUBLE PRECISION type.